 You can also place the socks into the gutters to prevent ice build-up there.

 Removing the snow off your roof before it melts and freezes along the eaves will minimize the effect of ice dams.
-The trick here is to remove as much snow as you can without causing any damage to shingles.
+The trick here is to get rid of as much snow as you can without causing any damage to shingles.

 This snow rake is on sale on Amazon, and it has two rollers on the bottom edge as well as plastic sheet to help snow slide off roof fast, so when you remove snow, it won’t damage the shingles.